-The weather the past few weeks has led to some of the most beautiful leaves, which means it’s a great weekend to head to the mountains!
+The weather is beginning to cool, slightly, and soon it will be time for the most beautiful leaves, which means it’s almost time to head to the mountains!

 Need some help on where to go?
 Of course our first recommendation would be Blue Ridge, the home of our mountain spring water!
 If Blue Ridge is on your list check out this fun way to view the fall foliage.